sanskrit/raw_etexts_english/blogs/manasataramgini/2010-06-25_the-mantra-samhita-of-the-devi-purana.md

 +++
-title = "The mantra saMhitA of the devIxa0purANa"
+title = "The mantra saMhitA of the devI purANa"

 +++
 The devI purANa is one of the several dedicated shAktA purANa-s such as